 For client projects, on the other hand, we use a different project management system that is built into our Enterprise Resource Planning (ERP) software, and designed specifically for our industry.

-I'm curious - what task and project managment software does your business use?
+I'm curious - what task and project management software does your business use?
 Leave a comment below.